Can You Afford a Baby?

 The costs associated with pregnancy and with the delivery process aren’t some big secret, you just need to know where to look and who to ask.
 So how do you find out?

-Call a Doctor – Don’t be intimidate about asking your doctor to give you an estimated cost of pre-labor office visits, hospital charges, and the delivery procedure.
+Don’t be intimidated about asking your doctor to give you an estimated cost of pre-labor office visits, hospital charges, and the delivery procedure.
 Bring a copy of your insurance, and the office assistant should give you a more detailed estimate specific to your coverage.

 How Much Does a Baby Cost in the First Year